-In addition to these more theoretical considerations supporting some kind of distinction between perception and cognition, there is also considerable phenomenological appeal to the idea.
+There is also considerable phenomenological appeal to the perception-cognition distinction.
 Perceptual and other sensory forms of experience are famously characterized by their 'qualia', the phenomenal characters associated with experience of qualities such as redness, pain, and saltiness.
-By contrast, it remains controversial whether canonical forms of cognition such as understanding and reflective thought have any phenomenal character at all; even those sympathetic to the idea that there is a phenomenology of thought must allow that its subjective character is sharply different from that of seeing and hearing, for example.
+By contrast, it remains controversial whether canonical forms of cognition such as understanding and reflective thought have any phenomenal character at all; even those sympathetic to the idea that there is a phenomenology of thought must allow that its subjective character seems somewhat different from seeing and hearing, for example.

 A final important difference sometimes claimed to exist between perception and cognition is that the former is in some sense encapsulated from the latter (Fodor, 1983); that is to say, the contents of perception are not amenable to correction or direct modulation by cognitive processes.
-What we see, in other words, is largely independent of what we believe.
+More loosely, what we perceive is largely independent of what we believe.
 If I am looking at an illusion like the famous Muller-Lyer illustration, I cannot bring myself to see the lines as equal in length, even though I know they are.
 This is in contrast to the case of most cognitive states, which routinely interact with one another in ways that are sensitive to their respective contents; my belief that my friend Petra is in her office, for example, may be readily corrected by my remembering that she had earlier told me she was ill at home in bed.

 In light of these numerous prima facie differences between perception and cognition, it is not surprising that many philosophers and psychologists take the distinction between perception and cognition to be central to our understanding of the mind.
-While there are a great different ways to spell out the exact difference between the two, it is nonetheless possible to give a highly generalized and schematic illustration of what these accounts have in common (Fig.1), and I will give them the label two systems views.
+While there are many different ways to spell out the distinction, it is nonetheless possible to give a highly generalized and schematic illustration of what these accounts have in common (Fig.1), and I will give them the label two kinds views.
 What I take to be essential to and common among these approaches is the idea that perception and thought differ in psychological role, phenomenology, content, or some combination of the above, and should therefore be considered distinct psychological kinds.